 I had a lucky break, my parents had a small family business and their accountant came to visit.
 I was interested in what she was doing and also liked her fancy sports car, her high heels and her pinstriped suit and thought I might like all of that too.
 I told my parents of my intention and they supported me all the way, arranging for extra tuition, and I left school with five Highers.
 Just before leaving school I learned to drive, again with my dad’s help and creativity in adapting the car.
 This is by far the most useful exam I have passed as it gave me my independence.

 Life after school

 Leaving school was daunting as I was unsure how I would get around in an unfamiliar environment without the support of my friends.
-Attending university full time concerned me, I was fortunate to be offered a trainee accountants post in Milngavie.
-One of my colleagues helped me learn to swim and another introduced me to Glasgow Riding for the Disabled association where I have been riding for the last 25 years.
-I worked there for 7 years and became part qualified before moving on to work for the NHS.
+Attending university full-time concerned me, I was fortunate to be offered a trainee accountants post in Milngavie.
+One of my colleagues helped me learn to swim and another introduced me to Glasgow Riding for the Disabled Association where I have been riding for the last 35 years.
+I worked there for seven years and became part qualified before moving on to work for the NHS.

 Starting a family

 During this time I met and married my husband Tom.
 He has also been an amazing support to me, helps me when he can, but also tries to put things in place that allow me to do what I can for myself.